 What about the time, and the cost of gas?
-If you live outside the United States, your best bet for a discount Orlando vacation is to book through a tour operator that's working with Disney to package low-cost Orlando vacations.
-(We'll have an article about that next week, so you can skip the rest of this piece.)
-If you live in the Mountain or Pacific time zones in the US, you'll be better off driving to Disneyland instead.
-It's closer and cheaper than Disney World for you.
+If you live outside North America, your best bet for a discount Orlando vacation is to book through a tour operator that's working with Disney to package low-cost Orlando vacations.
+(We'll have an article about that next week, so you can skip the rest of this piece. *Update: Here's the link.)
+If you live in the Mountain or Pacific time zones, you'll be better off driving to Disneyland instead.
+It's closer and cheaper than Disney World for you on a roadtrip.

 If you're worried about road conditions, postpone your trip until a time of year when the weather's clear.
 We're talking about doing Disney cheap here.
 Convenience costs money.
 And if you can't afford to drive because you've got a gas guzzler, well, you're not helping yourself by looking at your vacation costs to save money.
 You'd do better to save money every day by trading in for a fuel-efficient car instead.
 Do that, then plan your Disney roadtrip.

 Step Two: Find a hotel